-NFPA releases new report and urges students to be mindful of fire safety
+NFPA urges students to be mindful of fire safety

-Roughly 70 percent of fires in dormitories, fraternities, sororities, and barracks began in the kitchen or cooking area.
-Seven percent of fires started in the bedroom, but these fires were responsible for 27 percent of injuries and 21 percent of property damage.
-The report also noted that fires are most common in the evening hours, between 5 p.m. and 11 p.m. and on weekends.
+NFPA’s report, “Structure Fires in Dormitories, Fraternities, Sororities and Barracks” notes that U.S. fire departments responded to an estimated average of 3,810 structure fires in college housing between 2007 and 2011.
+Roughly 70 percent of fires began in the kitchen or cooking area, and cooking equipment caused about three-quarters of these fires.
+Seven percent of fires started in the bedroom, but were responsible for 27 percent of injuries and 21 percent of property damage.
+The report also states that fires are most common in the evening hours between 5 p.m. and 11 p.m., and on weekends.

-NFPA offers safety tips for college students living in on- or off-campus housing:
+The following are additional fire safety tips from NFPA that can help college students living in on- or off-campus housing:

 - Look for fully sprinklered housing when choosing a dorm or off-campus housing.